Secret Admirer (film)

-Secret Admirer is a 1985 American teen romantic comedy film co-written and directed by David Greenwalt in his feature film directorial debut, and starring C. Thomas Howell, Lori Loughlin, Kelly Preston and Fred Ward.
+Secret Admirer is a 1985 American teen romantic comedy film co-written and directed by David Greenwalt in his feature film directorial debut, and starring C. Thomas Howell, Lori Loughlin, Kelly Preston, and Fred Ward.
 The original music score was composed by Jan Hammer.
 The film was produced at the height of the teen sex comedy cinema craze in the mid-1980s.

 Plot

-Michael Ryan is a high school student who receives an anonymous love letter.
-He is obsessed with Deborah Ann Fimple, the class beauty, and his best friend, Roger, suggests that the letter is from her.
+Michael Ryan is a high school Junior who receives an anonymous love letter on his last day of the school year.
+He is obsessed with Deborah Ann ("Debbie") Fimple, the class beauty, and his best friend, Roger, suggests that the letter is from her.
 However, he is totally oblivious that his friend Toni Williams is in love with him.

 Michael writes Deborah Ann an anonymous love letter in return, and asks Toni to give it to her.
 She reads it and, realizing it's poorly written and unromantic (since Michael had copied words from greeting cards), she rewrites it.

 Elizabeth Fimple, Deborah Ann's mother, discovers the letter.
 Her jealous police officer husband, Lou Fimple, sees her reading it.
 He steals the letter, and believes that his wife is having an affair.
 He suspects his neighbor (and bridge partner) George Ryan.

-George also reads the letter (although by mistake) because Lou's wife is his night school teacher and it somehow ends up in his book.
-When he asks her about it, he assumes she wants to have an affair with him, despite the fact that she is friends with his wife.
+George also reads the letter (although by mistake) because Lou's wife is his night school teacher and it ends up in his book by his younger son, Jeff.
+When George asks her about it, he assumes she wants to have an affair with him, despite the fact that she is friends with his wife.
 Meanwhile, Lou shows the letter to George's wife, Connie, and proposes that they expose the adulterers.
-Receiving no response from Deborah Ann, Michael writes a second letter, which Toni again rewrites.

-Michael experiences a series of wacky adventures with his friends throughout the summer before his Senior year in High School.
-Toni arranges a meeting between the two, he tells Deborah Ann that he wrote the love letters.
-SO, she finally agrees to a real date, during which they are almost caught by Debbie's jock college "quasi boyfriend" Steve.
+Having not received a response from Deborah Ann, and learning that she loved the first one, Michael writes a second letter, which Toni again rewrites.
+He then experiences a series of wacky adventures with his friends throughout the summer before his Senior year in High School.
+Toni arranges a meeting between Michael and Debbie, where he confesses to Debbie that he wrote the love letters.
+Enamored, she finally agrees to a real date, during which they are almost caught by Debbie's jock college "quasi boyfriend," Steve.
 However, Toni intervenes by pretending to seduce him and later ditches him.